TOWN OF KEARNY

 Section 4.
 This agreement shall be binding upon the parties hereto and their successors.

 ARTICLE II - COLLECTIVE BARGAINING PROCEDURE

 Section 1.
 Collective bargaining with respect to rates of pay, hours of work and other conditions of employment shall be conducted by the duly authorized bargaining agent of each of the parties.
-Unless otherwise designated, the Mayor of the Employer or his/her designee, and the SOA bargaining agent, or his/her designee, shall be the respective bargaining agents for the parties.
+Unless otherwise designated, the Mayor of the Employer or his/her designee, and the President of the Union, or his/her designee, shall be the respective bargaining agents for the parties.